-Likewise, in-demand cleaners tend to have less incentive to keep prices low, Franco says, and so they might also charge more than other agencies or housekeepers in the area.
+Likewise, on-demand cleaners tend to have less incentive to keep prices low, Franco says, and so they might also charge more than other agencies or housekeepers in the area.

 Any additional services

-If you want some of the deep-clean services as part of a routine cleaning, you can generally ask for that when you book your cleaning service, Franco says, but it’ll cost extra.
+If you want deep cleaning services as part of a routine cleaning, you can generally ask for that when you book your cleaning service, Franco says, but it’ll cost extra.
 Depending on the size and scope of the work involved, he says cleaners might charge an extra $40 to $75 per task.